vippsas/vipps-solutions/invoice-through-epayments/README.md

 The flow for the customer will look like this: ![Payment Request Push flow](images/Payment-request-sent-directly-to-app.png)

 1. To create this payment, you first need to make a [create payment](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments) request where `customer.phoneNumber` is set.
 2. The customer will receive a push notification in their Vipps app.
-3. When the customer selects `See details` in the payment confirmation screen, they are presented with the order information provided by the merchant without leaving the Vipps Mobilepay app.
+3. When the customer selects `See details` in the payment confirmation screen, they are presented with the order information provided by the merchant without leaving the Vipps MobilePay app.
 4. The customer approves the payment.

    Users also have the option of soft-dismissing the payment and postponing it for later.

 ## 2. Payment request as a link

-When a merchant does not know the phone number of the user and want to start a payment request, you could send them a link to your own landing page that in turn triggers a payment request through Vipps Mobilepay Api.
+When a merchant does not know the phone number of the user and want to start a payment request, you could send them a link to your own landing page that in turn triggers a payment request through Vipps MobilePay API.

 The flow for the customer will look like this: ![Payment Request landing page flow](images/Payment-request-with-link.png)